-Lori Stephenson is in her 13th year as an assistant coach for the Texas A&M soccer team.
-She has improved one of the best soccer staffs in the country with her wealth of soccer knowledge and impressive organization skills.
+Lori Stephenson is fresh off her 14th season on the Texas A&M staff.
+She supplements one of the best soccer staffs in the country with her soccer knowledge and impressive organization skills.

 Stephenson came to Texas A&M from Blinn College in Bryan, Texas, where she was an instructor of biology from 1999 to 2000.
 Stephenson was also a biology instructor at Methodist College in Fayetteville, N.C., for the three previous years.

 While at Methodist College, Stephenson was named the interim head soccer coach in 1999.
 She was previously involved in the North Carolina and Region III Soccer Olympic Development Program (ODP), serving both organizations as head coach and assistant coach while living in North Carolina from 1986-90 and when she returned to the state from 1995-96.

 In addition to her duties with the A&M soccer team, Stephenson developed the Brazos Mystic '89 girls team from a recreational team to a South Texas Division I competitor.
 The Mystic '89 team won state championship titles in the Texas State Cup (2003), the President's Cup State Championship (2004, 2005), and were finalists in the Director's Cup Southern Region National Championship in 2005.

 A 1984 graduate of Reid Ross High School in Fayetteville, N.C., Stephenson earned a bachelor's degree in biology and chemistry from Methodist College in 1988 and later earned her master's degree in cellular and molecular biology from Roswell Park Cancer Institute at the University of Buffalo.